 And don't forget that that Senate committee had the same interviews, had the same access to the same intelligence, probably even more than that which Robert Mueller ever had access to.

-All the networks have been pretty much silent on all of this, and they probably need to be because the Democrats are about to lose their big Russia collusion issue as a 2020 campaign issue.
+All the networks are being pretty much silent on all of this, and they probably need to be because the Democrats are about to lose their big Russia collusion issue as a 2020 campaign issue.

-As we also await the Inspector General Michael Horowitz report on FISA abuse and John Uber's report on all of the leaks that came out.
+As we also await the Inspector General Michael Horowitz's report on FISA abuse and John Uber's report on all of the leaks that came out.

 Also, David, I'll start with you.

-We have this other issue that nobody seems to be talking about, and that's Norm Eisen.
+We have this other issue that nobody seems to be talking about, and that's Dorm Eisen.

-Uh, and that is the Obama's ethics chief accusing Trump of violating emoluments clause.
+And that is Obama's ethics chief accusing Trump of violating emoluments clause.

 Why don't you explain what that is and what he's doing and who he is?

-It's uh absolutely a huge story, and I'm glad to see that you're breaking it.
+It's absolutely a huge story, and I'm glad to see that you're breaking it.

 That's right.

-They essentially provided the Constitution, uh, one found in Article 1, one sound article two, but putting putting all that aside, they provide that the president uh has a fixed salary and which this president doesn't even take, and uh is it isn't to benefit financially while he's in office from outside interest investments, etc.
+But putting all that aside, they provide that the president has a fixed salary, which this president doesn't even take, and isn't to benefit financially while he is in office from outside interest, investments, etc.

-There have been a number of lawsuits brought uh challenging the president under the emolument clause.
+There have been a number of lawsuits brought challenging the president under the emoluments clause.

 Eisen and Burke have led the charge of all lawyers in attacking President Trump on a number of grounds.